 Once you have got to the listing a new product section (or simply adding a product that already exists to your inventory), you will be asked to enter a bit of information.
 The information you prepared above should be a decent start.

-This is the minimum price you need to sell it at.
-This doesn't necessarily mean everything on top of that is profit.
-You will also need to factor in the 'commission' Amazon charges on sales (i.e. their seller fee) and any money you feel your time is worth.
+This figure is the minimum cost you need to sell it at.
+This cost doesn’t necessarily mean everything on top of that is profit.
+You will also need to factor in the ‘commission’ Amazon charges on sales (i.e., their seller fee) and any money you feel your time is worth.
 But, that should be easy once you have worked out the absolute bare minimum price you can charge for your product.

 How To Send Your Products To Amazon FBA

 Once you have listed your products on Amazon, it is time to ship out your products to Amazon FBA.
-This is actually a surprisingly simple process.
+This process is surprisingly simple.
 Once again, this is something that you are going to need to do from Seller Central, so log in to your account.

 Go to ‘Inventory’ again and select ‘Manage Inventory’

-The first step will be for you to state where you are shipping the products from.
-This should (hopefully) be a fairly easy question to answer.
+The first step will be for you to decide where you are shipping the products from.
+This question should (hopefully) be a relatively easy one to answer.

-You will then be asked to enter how many units of a product you are sending to them.
-It is vital that you get this right.
+You will then enter how many units of a product you are sending to Amazon.
+You must get this right.
 This information will involve mentioning the number of cases of each product you are sending, plus the number of items in each case.
-It is so important everything is accurate here, so you will need to spend a bit of time checking it.
-If you get it wrong, then Amazon will charge you fees for correcting it...or your products could simply go missing because they won't be traceable to you.
+It is so vital everything is accurate here, so you will need to spend a bit of time checking it.
+If you get it wrong, then Amazon will charge you fees for correcting it, or your products could simply go missing because they won’t be traceable to you.

 Amazon has guidelines about how you should package your products to sell via Amazon FBA.
 It, essentially, all boils down to each product being packaged individually.
-So, if you have loose cables then these should be packaged in their own small plastic pouch.
-If you are selling a 'set' of products, then they need to be bundled together and clearly marked as 'for sale as a set'.
+So, if you have loose cables, then these should be wrapped in their own small plastic pouch.
+If you are selling a ‘set’ of products, then they need to be bundled together and marked as ‘for sale as a set.

 Sending Your Products To Amazon FBA

-Once all the information about what you are sending is in the system, you can now move onto the next step.
+Once you’ve entered all the information about what you’re sending into Amazon, you can now move onto the next step.
 This will detail the products that you are sending Amazon.
 This includes the number of boxes etc. Again, make sure that this information is accurate.
 Check it repeatedly.
 If you want to save money on sending to Amazon FBA, then include your individually wrapped products in the same box.

 Once all this information is included, you will be given a cost to send it to Amazon.
-Amazon works with a few delivery partners, so the cost will be deeply discounted.
+Amazon works with a few delivery partners so that the cost will be deeply discounted.
 However, you are also free to work with your own supplier if you wish.